 Navratri - The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
 Sharad Navratri in 2021 will be celebrated from October 7 to 15.

 During Navratri, people from villages and cities gather to perform 'puja' on small shrines representing different aspects of Goddess Durga, including Goddess Lakshmi and Goddess Saraswati.
 Chanting of mantras and renditions of bhajans and folk songs usually accompany the puja rituals for nine consecutive days of Navratri.

-Navratri 2016 Dates
+Navratri 2021 Dates

-Sharad Navratri: October 1, 2016 to October 10, 2016
+Sharad Navratri: October 7 (Thurs) to October 15 (Fri), 2021

 In South India, during Navratri, people arrange idols in a step pattern and invoke the name of God.
 In Mysore, the nine-day Navratri festival coincides with 'Dasara' Festival involving folk music renditions and dance performances, wrestling tournaments and tableau participation.
 The procession of tableaux along with embellished elephants, camels and horses starting from the brightly-lit Mysore Palace is a famous one.
 'Vijayadashami' is also an auspicious day in South India for performing puja for one's vehicle.

-Sharad Navratri 2016 Dates
+Sharad Navratri 2021 Dates